minh1609/Blogg/README.md

 ```

 pros: fast\
-cons: does not work on different database (ci environment use different database)
+cons: does not work on different database (ci environment use different database, diffrent encrytion key)

 #### Difficult way